 Researchers at the University of Cincinnati (UC) are using cutting-edge digital technology like artificial intelligence (AI) to improve worker safety in Ohio.

-Thanks to a grant from by the Ohio Bureau of Workers’ Compensation (BWC), UC’s College of Engineering and Applied Science is developing solutions to enhance safety for workers in environments with autonomous robots, which are becoming more common in warehouses and other workplaces.
+Thanks to a grant from the Ohio Bureau of Workers’ Compensation (BWC), UC’s College of Engineering and Applied Science is developing solutions to enhance safety for workers in environments with autonomous robots, which are becoming more common in warehouses and other workplaces.

 To study safety and efficiency, UC professors are utilizing tools like “digital twins”—virtual models of real-world physical objects—that can simulate real workplace scenarios.